Audition Tips!

 Back to Basics

 Update your headshot and resume.
 Think over the experiences you’ve had this year―how have you adapted, evolved, and developed new skills that will serve you in your acting career?
 Get creative and thoughtful in how you describe various roles you’ve had in the past and update your resume.
+But do not stretch the truth.
+The people behind the table have more than likely worked with everyone and if you claim something on your resume that is not true, they will find out.

 Be Prepared

 The more off book you are for an audition, the easier it will be to display the creative choices you have made.
 Casting directors can tell when actors are ready and that always leaves a good impression.
 Having a strong sense of your character's motivation and wants will let you bring your own personal style to any piece.
+Sides and music are usually available on an audition website.

 Arrive Early